biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/array/uniq.ahk' class='text-muted'>source</a>

-Creates a duplicate-free version of an array, in which only the first occurrence of each element is kept.
+Creates a duplicate-free version of an `array`, in which only the first occurrence of each element is kept.
 The order of result values is determined by the order they occur in the array.

 #### Arguments